nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1: The user enters `start 1` for example to start project 1 from the mainscreen.The user is greeted with the projects list on the left, and the description of the project in the centre.

 ![MainscreenUi](images/MainscreenUi.png)

+   *Figure 23: What the app looks like after 'start 1' command*

 Step 2: The user enters a New Teammate command such as `newteammate mn/John Ivy mg/Ivydesign98 mp/82938281 me/imjon@gmail.com ma/13 Cupertino Loop`.
 The command text is passed into `LogicManager` (an implementation of Logic) which passes the raw text into the `MainCatalogueParser` to validate the first command word, which in this case is `newteammate`.
 A new instance of `TeammateCommandParser` class is then created which proceeds to parse the various fields of the command.
 Any invalid fields such as invalid field prefixes or invalid format of data would throw an exception at this stage.